<Past |

 Per the Initial Product Review, users must abide by the following constraints:

-- Only TRM approved Commercial Edition of mySQL should be used and mySQL must be configured following the baseline configuration (Baseline).
+the baseline configuration guide.
+Only TRM authorized Commercial Edition of MySQL should be used and MySQL must be configured following the baseline configuration (Baseline).

-Systems owners and Administrators should ensure the latest approved version of this product is installed and must be included on the list of applications for continuous monitoring for published vulnerabilities, updates, and patches.
+- There are multiple published vulnerabilities for REDCap affecting versions up to and including 14.9.6.
+Systems owners and Administrators should ensure the latest authorized version of this product is installed and it must be included on the list of applications for continuous monitoring for published vulnerabilities, updates, and patches.

 |